Jean Muir (actress): Career

 Muir went to New York City to become an actress.
 She landed a job as a model for the Walter Thornton Model Agency.
 At age 19, she made her Broadway debut in The Truth Game (1930).
 She was using the stage name "Jean Fullarton".
 She went on to act in other plays including Peter Ibbetson, Life Begins, and Saint Wench.
 The latter production folded after a week; however, a theatrical agent saw it and encouraged Muir to try her luck in Hollywood.
 She recorded a screen test, and the agent showed it to Warner Bros. which promptly signed her to a contract in 1933.
-She then worked steadily in supporting roles, appearing in 14 films over the next three years.
+She then worked steadily in supporting and co-starring roles, appearing in 14 films over the next three years.
 She played opposite many notable actors such as Paul Muni, Richard Barthelmess, Franchot Tone, Joe E. Brown, and Warren William.

-However, it wasn't long before Muir's assertiveness and nonconformity incurred the disfavor of Warner Bros.
-She would not, for instance, pose for publicity photographs, nor would she wear makeup or dress stylishly when seen in public.
+However, it wasn't long before Muir's assertiveness and nonconformity incurred the disfavor of Warner Bros., for instance, she resisted posing for publicity photographs, and she refused to wear makeup or dress stylishly in public.
 The studio executives were also unhappy with her political activism, "offering financial support to striking lettuce workers in California's Imperial Valley and signing on as an early member of the newly formed Screen Actors Guild (SAG)....
 Muir marched in the union's first Labor Day parade, held organizing meetings at her home, and made phone calls to secure picketers ahead of the union's first possible strike."

 But perhaps what most annoyed Muir's employers was her tendency to ask too many questions, as her biographer Martha Fischer notes: